Elizabeth Washburn Wright

 Her hatred of opium was a passion that she shared with her equally-obsessed opium-despising husband, Hamilton Wright, the famous United States Opium Commissioner for two successive Presidents of the United States, the man who was primarily responsible for the passage of the Harrison Narcotics Tax Act.
 Some scholars write that she was uninterested in opium before she met her husband.
 Yet other scholars write that the Commissioner was uninterested in politics until he met his wife, who came from a well-connected political dynasty of firebrand abolitionist Republicans.
-Hamilton died in 1917 from wounds he sustained while serving in the Medical Corps during World War I. She nevertheless outlasted his own legacy by working against opium around the world for the rest of her life, nearly another four decades.
+But there can be no doubt that their intellectual partnership included pursuing the total abolition of slavery, from Empires.